rchalumeau/playingwithterraform/README.md

 - image tres to launch app on privileged port as non root user:
   - Either change www to root (but that's not a good practice for security)
   - Change linux config to allow the app to use a prtected port (prefered)
-- App is buggy (wrong fizzbuzz on 15 and 30) and panic after 31, ie around 30 secnds -> stops and need to be restarted to have access to the service : I don't know how to fix that
+- App is buggy (wrong fizzbuzz on 15 and 30) and panics after 31, ie around 30 secnds -> stops and need to be restarted to have access to the service : I don't know how to fix that
-- Request need to pass a parameter q, value seems not to be important.
+- Mandatory parameter q in the request, value seems not to be important.
 If not, response 400.
 - Once done, request http://:80?q=1 answers 200 and some random 8-ball messages

 Dockerfile fixed [here](docker/Dockerfile)